 - broadly representative of our local population

-We also strive to ensure our policies are inclusive.
-We use impact assessments to ensure we understand the impact of policies on our colleagues and members of the public.
+We also try to ensure our policies are inclusive.
+We use impact assessments to understand the impact of policies on our colleagues and members of the public.

 Disability Confident employer

-Disability Confident is a scheme that is designed to help organisations recruit and retain disabled people and people with health conditions for their skills and talent.
+Disability Confident is a scheme to help organisations recruit and retain people with a disability and those with health conditions.

 - challenge attitudes towards disability